 Love is a dangerous disease, a liability, and can even be deadly.
 Happy Valentine’s Day.

 While being in love can have many positive psychological effects on our daily lives, it can also be the harbinger of death and despair.
 It could be, after all, classified as a psychological affliction.

 Among the most troubling effects of love is its tendency to suspend rational judgement and logic.
 It may very well be true that love is blind, and it is not always a good thing.

-“Love can have this effect on your mind, of doing crazy, destructive things,” says Dr. Sean Davis, professor at the California School for Professional Psychology (CSPP), Sacramento campus, at Alliant University.
+“Love can have this effect on your mind, of doing crazy, destructive things,” says Dr. Sean Davis, professor at the California School for Professional Psychology (CSPP), Sacramento college campus, at Alliant University.

 In the early stages of relationships, before it sometimes gets painful and boring, we tend to over idealize our partners and also compromise ourselves.
 We become dependent, lose a sense of individuality, merge identities with our partner, shift priorities, and neglect other longstanding relationships.

 Aside from the existential crises, disappointment, and compromise, being in love can also have some serious physiological effects.
 Dr. Richard N. Gevirtz, CSPP professor, San Diego campus, and expert in physiological patterning, explains the painful side effects of love and rejection.